Thursday, October 31, 2013

 Findagrave.com is a free online website that documents gravestones across the country.
 I have photographed the gravestones in October 2013 and slowly placing the photographs online with the family links and information about these people.

-If you have any information on your family or friends at the Cooksville Cemetery, please update findagrave.com or you can contact me at jeff.julseth@yahoo.com.
+If you have any information on your family or friends in the Cooksville Cemetery, please update findagrave.com or you can contact me at jeff.julseth@yahoo.com.
 My goal is to document and photograph the entire Cooksville Cemetery online at findagrave.com.
 It is sometimes difficult to figure out maiden names and parents of the people buried there and your help would be appreciated.

 No comments: